kushal-10/clembench.github.io/index.markdown

 The framework for implementing such games and for running the overall benchmark [is described in the code repo](https://github.com/clembench/clembench).
 The implemented games that form the current version of the *clembench* are described in the paper.
 Here, you can find the results of running the collection of games that forms the current version of the *clembench* against the list of models shown below.

-We plan to continuously update the leaderboard with new models; and the benchmark with additional games.
-(Last update: *2023-11-20*; models added.)
+We are continuously updating the leaderboard with new models; and, less often, the benchmark with additional games.
+Check back often to see the latest version.

 <!--